elw1s/2DOF-Painter-Robot-Arm/README.md

 ### c.
 Embedded System

 Firstly, the program needs to be run on Raspberry Pi.
 Connect to Raspberry Pi using the VNC Viewer program.
-Then navigate to the "BrachioGraphWithServer" folder.
+Then navigate to the `BrachioGraphWithServer` folder.
 Open the terminal and execute the following command.

+To test the graphical user interface (GUI) without the need for hardware, run the `simulate_embedded` project.

 ```bash
   cmake .. && make && clear && sudo ./server